 “I’m the workhorse for our volunteer emergency communicator group.
-There are 4 of us, but here lately I’ve been the only one answering the calls from the City for severe weather (tornadoes, severe hailstorms, etc.) even in the middle of the night.
-Read More
+There are 4 of us, but here lately I’ve been the only one answering the calls from the City for severe weather (tornadoes, severe hailstorms, etc.) Read More

 I often talk about the hazard of being work-horse.